 Even though you do know your dog best, you’re likely not a trained veterinarian.
 Only they will be able to accurately diagnose that your dog does indeed have arthritis.
 They know what signs and symptoms to check for, and what tests to do in order to identify the condition.

 Conveniently, they will also be able to prescribe a treatment for them, so they can get back to their normal selves, or at least not be in constant pain any more.
-Some doctors do prescribe Celebrex as a fix, but most do not, opting for more dog-safe treatments including ordinary over-the-counter meds.
+Some doctors do prescribe Celebrex which is manufactured by Pfizer, but most do not, opting for more dog-safe treatments including ordinary over-the-counter meds.

 Going All Natural